Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Introduction

+\textbf{3.
+Understanding Style Evolution or Building Style-based Narratives}: This can have numerous commercial applications. \textit{Style-based browsing} of an artwork archive can help you understand how the artworks from a collection are related to each other stylistically.
+This can lead to the discovery and explication of the evolution of style and different style-based structural relationships within an artist's work or across different periods of art development.

+\textbf {4.
+Creating a Style Transfer Palette}: Various computer methods help to capture the style of an artist or a painting and then transfer it to a new piece of work.
+Even though the process of style transfer may raise many ethical questions, the development of these techniques can benefit the art industry.
+For example, an artist can monetize her style, or a museum can create interactive art experiences where people can experience or get a glimpse of how that artist would have drawn in her ear by observing the drawing through a style-trained robotic artist.
+An example development of \textit{Style-palette} for the artist Edvard Munch based on the collection of his sketch works and the different style-transfers performed on a reference image using the styles from the palette are shown in the figure \ref{fig:style-palette}.

+\textbf {5.
+Art Appreciation and Learning:} The ability to explore a style through a cluster of similarly styled artworks provides a more nuanced view of the art style.
+It helps an aspiring artist to appreciate and learn the intricacies of style effectively by being exposed to multiple examples of a particular style.

+Despite its importance, the field is not very well explored.
+Previously, several attempts have been made to analyze and understand artistic styles through methods such as style-based classification of artworks.
+A majority of the current artwork classification methods \cite{imran2023artistic,nunez2022classification,agarwal2015genre} classify artworks based on art movements as described above.
+Some methods such as \cite{aladin} have attempted to create more fine-granular artistic datasets through crowd-sourcing methods.
+However, due to the lack of publically available labeled fine-granular style-specific data, and the subjective nature of style, the artistic style-based clustering of artworks is a largely unexplored task.
+Neural representations have tried to capture Style.
+Mostly applied to Sytle classification, Style Transfer, and to some extent Style-based retrieval.
+There has been no study that studies, how well these representations for work for Style Clustering.
 Alternatively, by using pattern recognition methods like unsupervised clustering, we can hope to identify artworks with similar style characteristics.
 This approach can aid in gaining a deeper understanding of an artist's various stylistic expressions and also allow for a more accessible analysis of artistic style evolution.
 Only a handful of studies, for example, \cite{castellano2020deep, Castellano_2022} have delved into unsupervised clustering of artworks.
 However, these approaches are generic and do not disentangle the content and style information to be useful specifically for style-level clustering of the artworks.

-In this paper, we comprehensively study the problem of developing suitable methods for style-based clustering of artworks.
-We rely on two components: (1) Deep neural features that could help us get a good handle on style and (2) Deep neural architectures that can effectively help us do unsupervised clustering of artworks based on their deep features.